Harshvardhan-To1/Harshvardhan-To1/README.md

 # Hi there! 👋 I'm Harshvardhan Choudhary

 Welcome to my GitHub profile!
 I'm a second-year student at IIT Indore with a deep passion for Machine Learning, particularly in Generative AI.
 My work focuses on creating and optimizing AI systems that leverage generative models to tackle complex, real-world challenges innovatively and efficiently.
+I’m also an enthusiastic CP/DSA solver, constantly improving my problem-solving skills.

 ---

 ## 🔍 About Me
 - **Current Education**: B.Tech. at IIT Indore
-- **Interests**: Machine Learning, Deep Learning, Generative AI, Natural Language Processing, Computer Vision, and Backend Development.
+- **Interests**: Machine Learning, Deep Learning, Generative AI, Natural Language Processing, Computer Vision, Competitive Programming, and Backend Development.
 - **Current Focus**: Enhancing my expertise in AI by building scalable ML systems and contributing to impactful projects.

 ---